laravel-shift/filament-companies/README.md

 ```
 > 🛑 You may create a separate User Panel following the documentation for [creating a new panel](https://filamentphp.com/docs/3.x/panels/configuration#creating-a-new-panel)

-You must provide a way for your users to navigate to the Profile and Personal Access Tokens pages.
+Ensure users have a way to navigate to the Profile and Personal Access Tokens pages.

-It would also be wise to allow your users to navigate back to the Company Panel.
+Users should also have a way to navigate back to the Company Panel.

 You may use the following as a guide:
 ```php